Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/for-loops/_index.md

 ## All learners should be able to iterate over strings and arrays.

-Some people think you need to turn strings into arrays before you can start iterating over them, this is not the case!
+Some people think you need to turn strings into arrays before you can start iterating over them.
+This is not the case!

 ## All learners should understand the basics of while loops.